hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

     subnetwork = module.network.subnets_names[0]
 ```

-Now we're referring to the _output_ of the network module.
-You can see the
+Now your configuration is referring to the _output_ of the network module.
+You
-output values for modules in the [module registry
+can see the output values for modules in the [module registry
 documentaton](https://registry.terraform.io/modules/terraform-google-modules/network/google/1.1.0?tab=outputs).

 Since the instance will now be located in a different network, it will be